- The U.S. Food and Drug Administration approved Harvoni in 2014.

 Medicare, Medicaid, and some private insurers cover Harvoni, at least in part.
 You should discuss your coverage of Harvoni with your insurer before starting therapy.

-The medication’s manufacturer, Gilead Sciences, also has an assistance program to help those who can’t afford the drug.
-Your doctor or pharmacist may also know of other programs to help cover the cost of therapy.
+The medication’s manufacturer, Gilead Sciences, has an assistance program to help those who can’t afford the drug.
+Your doctor or pharmacist may also know of other programs to help cover the cost of treatment.

 Harvoni is proving to be an expensive but effective drug.
 If it’s taken correctly, this medication can clear the virus from your system in as little as 12 weeks.

 If you’ve been diagnosed with HCV, you should discuss your treatment options with your doctor as soon as possible.
-Together you can decide which course of treatment is best for you.
-The earlier you begin treatment, the less time there is for liver damage to occur.
+In addition to Harvoni, there are several other DAAs available that could help treat your hepatitis C infection.
+Together you and your doctor can decide which course of treatment is best for you.